 If you accidentally delete an extension and have not saved the profile, you can reload the browser to return to the original state of your extensions.

-The list of extensions can quickly grow to a very large number and viewing them all at once can make it difficult to find what you need.
-The Filter menu at the top of the extensions screen offers a few ways to filter the view of the extensions.
+The list of extensions can quickly grow to a large number, making viewing them all at once difficult to find what you need.
+You can use the Filter drop-down list to filter your view.

 The following filters are available:

-The publich location settings control which environments the extension will be published to.
+The publish location settings control which environments the extension will be published to.
 If you uncheck a publish location, the extension will not be published to that location.
 For example, if you uncheck Prod for an extension, and then publish to Prod, that extension will be omitted from the files in the Prod environment.

 The following publish locations options are available:

 Publish locations can be used to prevent extensions that are in development from accidentally being published to Prod.
-You might be working on a new extension and need it active for your QA environment, but do not want it to be included in any publishes to Prod.
+For example, you may be working on a new extension and need it active for your QA environment, but do not want it to be included in any publishes to Prod.
 In this case, you simply uncheck the Prod publish location and the extension can remain active and not affect your Prod environment.